killfoley/programming-scriptingproblems/README.md

 Any further user inputs can then be performed following prompts on the command line.

+## Example
-Below is an example of how to run the first program and what it's inputs/ outputs are
+Below are 2 gifs of how the collatz.py program functions.